Tōdō Takatora: Edo period

 During the Edo period, the wealth of each fiefdom was measured as a volume of rice production in koku.
-Iyo-Uwajima was assessed at 70,000 koku, Then starting from 1601, Takatora spent six years rebuilding Itajima Castle, which would later be called Uwajima Castle.
-Following that, Takatora also further increased his total possession with domains worth 203,000 koku.
-Takatora landholds were further increased with additional territories in Iga Province, bringing his total worth of domains into 270,000 koku.
+Iyo-Uwajima was assessed at 70,000 koku.
+Starting from 1601, Takatora spent six years rebuilding Itajima Castle, which would later be called Uwajima Castle.
+Following that, Takatora also further increased his total possession of domains to 203,000 koku.
+Takatora's landholdings were further increased with additional territories in Iga Province, bringing his total worth of domains to 270,000 koku.

-In 1604, Takatora and Date Masamune advised the Shogunate government to introduce a rule across Japan that each feudal lord was obliged to maintain residence in Edo, capital of Shogunate, which was immediately accepted and implemented officially.
+In 1604, Takatora and Date Masamune advised the Shogunate government to introduce a rule across Japan that each feudal lord was obliged to maintain a residence in Edo, the capital of the Shogunate, which was immediately accepted and implemented officially.

-Later in 1608 Takatora was assigned control of Tsu (with landholdings in Iga and Ise), which at first worth of to the 220,000, then grow further in productivity to the total revenue of 320,000 koku.
-It was reported that the landholdings which Takatora received in Iga province previously belonged to a lord named Tsutsui Sadatsugu, which Ieyasu stripped off and give the rights to Takatora.
+Later in 1608, Takatora was assigned control of Tsu (with landholdings in Iga and Ise), which at first was worth 220,000 koku, before growing further in productivity to the total revenue of 320,000 koku.
+It was reported that the landholdings which Takatora received in Iga Province previously belonged to a lord named Tsutsui Sadatsugu, which Ieyasu stripped off and gave the rights to Takatora.
 The initial pretext was because of Sadatsugu's sloppy governance of the domain.
-However, historians argue that the reasons were because Sadatsugu behaved suspiciously visiting Toyotomi Hideyori at Osaka Castle, without the Shogunate approval, while the land which Sadatsugu occupied was considered as important military strategic location.
-Furthermore, it was more though that in Ieyasu perspective to strip the land and give it to the Todo clan as political strategy against the Toyotomi clan, as despite his patronage to the Toyotomi family, Tōdō Takatora was considered as a close ally of Ieyasu.
-Thus by making him control the portions of Iga province, it could push more strategic locations to the influence of Shogunate without directly provoking the Toyotomi faction in Osaka.
+However, historians argue that the reasons were because Sadatsugu behaved suspiciously by visiting Toyotomi Hideyori at Osaka Castle, without the Shogunate's approval, whilst the land which Sadatsugu occupied was considered as an important strategic military location.
+Furthermore, it was thought that Ieyasu stripped the land and gave it to the Tōdō clan as political strategy against the Toyotomi clan, as despite his patronage to the Toyotomi family, Tōdō Takatora was considered as a close ally of Ieyasu.
+Thus, by making him control the portions of Iga Province, it could push more strategic locations to the influence of the Shogunate without directly provoking the Toyotomi faction in Osaka.